About investing in a project

 What is the business model of Lendahand?

-Our borrowers (issuers) pay an average interest rate of 7,35% per year to Lendahand.
-Consequently we pay on average 4,25% to our funders.
-The other 3,10% is our gross margin.
-In 2018 our margin is maximized at 4%.
+Our borrowers (issuers) pay an average interest rate of 7,8% per year to Lendahand.
+Consequently we pay on average 4,25% interest to our funders.
+Our gross margin is around 3% (and maximized at 4%).